 In the 20th and the 21st Century, many plant adaptogens were experimentally confirmed with a regenerative effect on mammalian tissues.
-These effects of adaptogens are used both to improve the appearance of the skin , to heal certain types of skin inflammation , to slow down aging processes and also to more serious injuries and convalescence in postoperative conditions .
-A positive ginseng right adaptogen model also found positive effects in burns and skin injuries .
-The effect of adaptogens in wound healing can be explained in part by regenerative effects on the bloodstream (growth of capillaries, etc.)
+These effects of adaptogens are used both to improve skin appearance , to heal some types of skin inflammation , slow down aging processes and also to more serious injuries and convalescence in postoperative states .
+A positive ginseng right adaptogen model was found to have a positive effect on burns and skin injuries .
+The effect of adaptogens in wound healing can be partly explained by regenerative effects on the bloodstream (growth of capillaries, etc.)

 The healing and convalescent effects of ginseng

-The ancient textbooks of the TCM describe the use of ginseng for the treatment of certain skin inflammations (atopic dermatitis, etc.), skin injuries and also major injuries.
-By studying literature, I have come to the conclusion that this effect is real and is not only an artifact of a tendency to not produce negative results (as I believe, for example, in studies describing the direct anticancer effect of ginseng).
+The ancient textbooks of TČM describe the use of ginseng for the treatment of certain skin inflammations (atopic dermatitis, etc.), skin injuries and also major injuries.
+By studying literature, I have come to the conclusion that this effect is real and is not just an artifact of the tendency to not produce negative results (as I believe, for example, in studies describing the direct anticancer effect of ginseng).
 The positive effect of ginseng on wound healing is now most commonly used in post-operative conditions.
 Most studies in this area have come from the past few years:

-- According to the Japanese study Kimura2012egr (mouse), ginsenoside Rb 1 is the most effective of the most studied panaxosides of ginseng right (Rb 1 , Rb 2 , Rc, Rd and Rg 1 ) in the healing of burns, mainly due to improvement of the regeneration of the vascular system .
+- According to the Japanese study Kimura2012egr (mouse), ginsenoside Rb 1 is the most effective of the most studied panaxosides of ginseng right (Rb 1 , Rb 2 , Rc, Rd and Rg 1 ) in healing burns , mainly due to improved vascular regeneration .
 According to the same study, ginsenoside Rb 1 has already protected the skin from damage by UV radiation at very low doses.

-- Ginsenoside ( Kimura2006egs ) and specifically ginsenoside Rb 1 ( Kawahira2008egr ) improves burn healing (mouse).
+- Ginsenoside ( Kimura2006egs ) and specifically ginsenoside Rb 1 ( Kawahira2008egr ) improve healing of the burns (mouse).

 - Ginsenoside Rb 2 improved healing of damaged skin ( Choi2002epe ).